awsdocs/aws-batch-user-guide/doc_source/security_iam_service-with-iam.md

 The `Action` element of an IAM identity\-based policy describes the specific action or actions that will be allowed or denied by the policy\.
 Policy actions usually have the same name as the associated AWS API operation\.
 The action is used in a policy to grant permissions to perform the associated operation\.

 Policy actions in AWS Batch use the following prefix before the action: `batch:`\.
-For example, to grant someone permission to submitan AWS Batch job with the AWS Batch `SubmitJob` API operation, you include the `batch:SubmitJob` action in their policy\.
+For example, to grant someone permission to submit an AWS Batch job with the AWS Batch `SubmitJob` API operation, you include the `batch:SubmitJob` action in their policy\.
 Policy statements must include either an `Action` or `NotAction` element\.
 AWS Batch defines its own set of actions that describe tasks that you can perform with this service\.

 To specify multiple actions in a single statement, separate them with commas as follows\.